• Skip to main content

 • Activate the yeast in a bowl even if it’s instant yeast.
 This ensures that the yeast is fresh and alive.

-• Do not let the dough rise for too long if proving in a warm place.
+• Do not let the dough rise for too long if proofing in a warm place.
 The maximum should be at least 1 hour.
 Otherwise, the bread will end up having a yeasty taste.
-The trick is (according to professional bakers) is to let it rise until it doubles in size and volume.
+The trick (according to professional bakers) is to let it rise until it doubles in size and volume.

 • Knead dough until smooth and elastic, it should spring back when poked.
 Add more flour only when the dough is too wet and clings heavily to the sides of the bowl.